caenrigen/vscode-jupytext-sync/README.md

 The core motivation behind this extension is to bridge the gap between VSCode's powerful editing features and Jupytext's ability to keep notebooks in version-control-friendly text formats.
 While VSCode offers a notebook interface, it doesn't natively integrate with Jupytext's pairing and synchronization features.
 This extension provides that missing functionality, along with a few more convenience tools.

+## Installation

+You can install this extensions by searching for "Jupytext Sync" in the Extensions Marketplace within the IDE.

+Alternatively, you can install it directly by downloading the `.vsix` file from the release page on the GitHub and drag-and-drop it in your VSCode-based IDE.
+This has the downside that you will not be notified about available updates.

 ## Features

 This extension solves several common annoyances and provides handy features for a better Jupyter Notebook experience in VSCode: